benitomartin/bank-churn-classification/README.md

 - Trying other models or hyperparameter tuning can be also helpful to get better results.
 However, a GridSearch over LightGBM was carried out and no improvements could be seen.

-- Better analyzing the feature importance using permutancion importance or SHAP
+- Better analysing the feature importance using permutation importance or SHAP

 - Eliminating features that can lead to an AUC reduction

 ## 👨‍🔬 Exploratory Data Analysis